Nonlinear Algebra and Applications: Polynomial optimization

 In this section, we consider the problem of optimizing a polynomial function $f:\mathbb{R}^n\to \mathbb{R}$ on a subset of $\mathbb{R}^n$ defined by a finite collection of polynomial equations and inequalities.
 A set of this form is called a \emph{basic semialgebraic set}.
 We hence consider the following polynomial optimization problem:

-with $f_i,g_j\in \mathbb{R}[x_1,\dots,x_n].$ This very general setting specializes to a number of relevant optimization problems in mathematics, such as {linear programming}, {semidefinite programming}, and {conic optimization}.
+with $f_i,g_j\in \mathbb{R}[x_1,\dots,x_n].$ This very general setting specializes to a number of relevant convex optimization problems in mathematics, such as {linear programming}, {semidefinite programming}, and {conic optimization}.
 For the purpose of this survey, we will assume that $m=0,$ i.e., no inequalities are considered.
 The more general case can be essentially derived with a case study depending on which inequality constraints are active.

-Our goal is to employ methods from nonlinear algebra to quantify the complexity of computing an exact solution of \eqref{eq:problem} finding intriguing connections with classical topics in algebraic geometry.
+Our goal is to employ methods from nonlinear algebra to quantify the complexity of computing an exact solution of \eqref{eq:problem}.
+This leads to the discovery of intriguing connections with classical topics in algebraic geometry.
 We then observe that if a smooth point $\mathbf{x}^*=(x_1^*,\dots,x_n^*)$ of the variety defined by the constraints~$f_1(\mathbf{x})=\dots = f_k(\mathbf{x})=0$ is an optimal solution to~\eqref{eq:problem}, then it must satisfy the \emph{Karush--Kuhn--Tucker} (KKT) conditions, which are given by